AvaProtocol/OAK-docs/_docs/contribute.md

 ---
-title: Theme installation
+title: Ways to Contribute
 subtitle: This document covers the setup and options of theme feature described in the doc title
-author: chris
+author: leah
-tags: [setup]
+tags: [engage]
 ---

 Install the dependencies with [Bundler](http://bundler.io/):